-At St Alban's all staff are front line professionals with a clear remit to provide high quality teaching.
+At St Alban's all staff are front line professionals with a clear remit to provide high quality first teaching.
 All teachers are teachers of SEND and provide for these young people at a whole class level in the first instance.
-Teachers have access to regular training, support and resources to allow them to differentiate their provision, and have access to clear information about the individual needs of students with SENDs and about suggested strategies to support them.
+Teachers have access to regular training, support and resources to allow them to adapt their provision.
+They also have access to clear information about the individual needs of students with SENDs and about suggested strategies to support them.
 In addition, some staff have advanced training in specific areas and interventions, to allow them to offer additional personalised support for young people with SENDs.